-As of September 2021, the Library will only create and renew household memberships according to the structure described in the first paragraph of this section.
-Library members who have household memberships structured according to the second paragraph may visit the Help Desk to request that their accounts be changed to give each household member their own card during any of the Library's open hours, and will be asked to do so at the time of the next renewal of their membership if they have not done so by that time.
+The Library will only create and renew household memberships according to the structure described in the first paragraph of this section.
+Library members who currently have household memberships structured according to the second paragraph may visit the Help Desk to request that their accounts be changed to give each household member their card during any of the Library's open hours and will be asked to do so at the time of the next renewal of their membership if they have not done so by that time.